Joannahenrydi/portfolio-stat-arb-research/README.md

 The package namespace remains `pairs_trading` for compatibility with retained components.
 The inherited paper broker is not connected to the new portfolio pipeline; portfolio paper output is shadow targets only.

-## Remaining work

-A 200–500-stock PIT security master, historical market-cap/sector data, delisting and corporate-action reconciliation, calibrated return/covariance optimization, actual borrow/spread checks and broker fill reconciliation are not complete.
-Historical analysis does not replace 2–3 months of prospective paper observation.

-## Origin and license

-Extracted from [kalman-pairs-trading](https://github.com/Joannahenrydi/kalman-pairs-trading), preserving its Python namespace and pair-model tests.
-MIT license for code; market data remains subject to provider terms.